-Was the continuation of Trump’s TV gig the thing that motivated him to follow in Huckabee’s footsteps and favor his showbiz career over a potential run for prez?
+Does this mean that the Donald will follow in Huckabee’s footsteps and favor his showbiz career over a potential run for prez?

-Prior to Trump’s announcement, NBC President Robert Greenblatt had told The Associated Press, “We're putting a pin in that for the next 24 hours or so.
+NBC President Robert Greenblatt told The Associated Press, “We're putting a pin in that for the next 24 hours or so.
 Things will become clearer soon.”

-Greenblatt had also revealed to The Hollywood Reporter that a Trump-less “Celebrity Apprentice” could continue on.
+Greenblatt revealed to The Hollywood Reporter that a Trump-less “Celebrity Apprentice” could continue on.

 “It's such a strong franchise, not to minimize his [Trump’s] presence in it because we love him,” Greenblatt explained.